Mike Mussina: Pitching style

 Early in his career, Mussina's arsenal included a four-seam fastball that topped out at 95 mph, a two-seam fastball, a slider, a changeup, and a plus knuckle-curve.
 He was always a finesse pitcher, and coming up through the Orioles' organization, he was often compared to Jim Palmer.
 He received praise for the ability to make in-game adjustments to compensate for days when he was not at his best.

 Mussina's prolonged success was also the result of his ability to make adjustments.
 He added a splitter to his repertoire and replaced his knuckle-curve with a more conventional curveball.
 He became more skilled at changing speeds with his breaking pitches and using different arm angles to confuse batters as well as to compensate for the diminishing speed of his fastball.

 During spring training in 2006, Yankees catcher Jorge Posada noticed the unique grip Mussina used for his changeup and promptly hit a home run off it during an intra-squad game.
 Posada alerted Mussina to the tip-off, and he adjusted the grip.
 This new changeup was difficult for batters to recognize and was considered a main reason for his success that season.

 Mussina's remarkable results in 2008 were attributed to changes in pitching style.
 While in the past he was known for painting the outside corner of the plate with a mid-90s four-seam fastball, he began to work on both sides of the plate with his diminished upper-80s fastball.
 Additionally, when throwing the fastball, he often used the two-seam grip, which gives the ball late breaking motion.
 Despite his lower fastball velocity, Mussina maintained a significant differential in pitch speed by also lowering the velocity of his changeup.
 In addition to those more obvious changes, Craig Brown of The Hardball Times also attributed Mussina's renaissance to excellent control, noting that he was walking fewer batters than ever before and was becoming a ground-ball pitcher for the first time in his career.

-Throughout his career, Mussina also complemented his pure pitching ability by doing the little things well.
-He issued very few walks, held baserunners well, and fielded his position superbly.